 Stay up-to-date with all of the life science events taking place in Vancouver with the Science in Vancouver events calendar!
 From academia to industry and biotech to pharma, our events calendar is your complete source for life science conferences, symposiums, networking, and workshops in Vancouver.
-We even cover science pub nights and science fundraisers!

 - This event has passed.